Overview

 Typical Candidate Attributes

-- Medicine, Nursing & Midwifery – Required for doctors, nurses, and midwives.
+- Medicine, Nursing & Midwifery – Essential for doctors, nurses, and midwives.

-- Biomedical Sciences & Life Sciences – Ideal for healthcare science, pathology, and laboratory roles.
+- Biomedical & Life Sciences – Ideal for research roles, pathology, and laboratory work.

-- Psychology & Social Work – Useful for mental health, counselling, and social services.
+- Psychology & Social Work – Useful for mental health services, counselling, and social care.

-- Public Health & Health Policy – Suitable for health promotion and community health education.
+- Public Health & Health Policy – Suitable for community health initiatives and disease prevention.

 - Pharmacy & Pharmacology – Required for pharmacists, toxicologists, and clinical researchers.